ebloc/ebloc-broker/README.md

-An Amazon image (**AMI Name:** `eBloc`, **AMI ID:** `ami-f5c47f8a`) is also available that contains `geth` setup to connect to our local Ethereum based blockchain system.
+An Amazon image (**AMI Name:** `eBloc`, **AMI ID:** `ami-f5c47f8a`) is also available that contains `geth` setup to connect to our Ethereum based private proof-of-authority blockchain network (eBlocPOA).

 ### Create an Ethereum Account